ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

 - TLS 1.2: typically **2 round trips** on top of TCP.
 - TLS 1.3: typically **1 round trip**.
-- TLS 1.3 **session resumption** lets a returning client send data in the first flight — **“0‑RTT”** — with a sharp caveat: 0‑RTT data can be **replayed** by an attacker, so it is safe only for requests you would be willing to process twice [web: RFC 8446].
+- TLS 1.3 **session resumption** lets a returning client send data in the first flight — **“0‑RTT”** — with a sharp caveat: 0‑RTT data can be **replayed** by an attacker, so only requests you are willing to process twice are safe [web: RFC 8446].

 Note the rhyme with TCP’s reconnect duplication problem: escaping a lost handshake is often paid for with **possible duplicates**.